fredericbonnet/helena/docs/src/helena-dialect/variables.spec.md

   The command will return an error message with usage when given the wrong number of arguments.

+- ✅ invalid `varname`

+  Variable names must have a valid string representation.

+- ✅ qualified `varname`

+  The command cannot undefine a value selected from a qualified name.

 - ✅ existing constant

   The command cannot undefine a constant.